jeffnv/kava_reviews/README.md

     Index - All products sorted by avg review, cool to see best kavas by cultivar, origin, company.
 Also like to see acetone scores and be able to sort by scores.
-    Show - link to company show page, avg score, can leave a new reivew/score like to have image of bag, powder, and acetone test result.
+    Show - link to company show page, avg score, acetone score/image, can leave a new reivew/score like to have image of bag, powder, and acetone test result.
 Also, origin country, island, etc, and cultivar.
+      List of reviews by most recent.